indilib/docs/drivers/binary-transfers.md

 To conclude, the basic steps for sending data to the client are the following:

 1. Define INDI BLOB property.
-1. Allocate memory for your BLOB data.
+2. Allocate memory for your BLOB data.
-1. Compress your buffer, if desired.
+3. Compress your buffer, if desired.
-1. Assign your buffer pointer to BLOB property (e.g. blobProperty->blob = myBuffer).
+4. Assign your buffer pointer to BLOB property (e.g. blobProperty->blob = myBuffer).
-1. Specify data type in the format element.
+5. Specify data type in the format element.
 Append ".z" if compression is used.
-1. Specify blob size in bytes (size).
+6. Specify blob size in bytes (size).
-1. Specify blob size in bytes when compressed (bloblen).
+7. Specify blob size in bytes when compressed (bloblen).
 If no compression is used, then this value should be equal to 'size' above.
-1. Send BLOB to client.
+8. Send BLOB to client.
-1. Free memory resources allocated in step #2.
+9. Free memory resources allocated in step #2.

+# Fast BLOBs

+Fast BLOBs are supported starting from INDI v1.9.7+.
+Ludovic Pollet introduced Fast BLOBS to enable support for local connection and fast memory buffer exchange in the INDI protocol.

+Working that way, data for BLOB (fits, stream, ...) needs no more being copied/base64 converted.
+The same memory is directly shared by driver to the client.
+This provides a significant reduction is CPU utilization and latency, especially on low-end HW.

+This works only for client/server located on the same Unix host.
+In that case, BLOB are written into buffers (shm or memfd) that are then exchanged by reference and shared & mmaped in the client.
+This is very lightweight compared to the existing base64 transfer.

+For remote connection, TCP is still supported for remote clients, unchanged.
+However, the shared buffer are used between driver and server, to eliminate handling there.
+In that case, the server handle the base64 encoding on a dedicated work thread.

+Client that attempts to connect to localhost will be redirected to the local socket of the unix domain to take advantage.
+It is possible to target a specific unix socket path by using the syntax: localhost:/path/to/socket (an arg to indiserver is available to decide the path it listen on)

+For client, since the existing semantic allows them to modify the blob data and that is not compatible with the new mechanism (blob are received as readonly), I added a new function for the client to explicitely allow readonly blob data.
+This removes one more copy of the data:

+`camera_client->enableDirectBlobAccess(MYCCD, nullptr);`

+There are further optimisations possible to avoid more memory copies, on the driver side (like producing the camera frame directly in the memory buffer instead of copying).